 Rate Lock Advisory

-Tuesday’s bond market has opened in negative territory again as Iran-related inflation concerns drive trading another day.
-Stocks are showing significant losses with the Dow down 1,237 points and the Nasdaq down 591 points.
-The bond market is currently down 8/32 (4.06%), which should cause an increase in this morning’s mortgage rates of approximately .250 of a discount point if compared to Monday’s early pricing.
+Tuesday’s bond market has opened in negative territory following stronger than expected consumer spending numbers.
+Stocks are rallying with the Dow up 346 points and the Nasdaq up 93 points.
+The bond market is currently down 6/32 (4.27%), which should cause an increase of approximately .125 of a discount point in this morning’s mortgage rates.

 Bonds